-Although warm and comfortable underfoot, the installation can be difficult, and broadloom carpeting must be laid with padding and/or tackless strips.
+Although warm and comfortable underfoot, the installation can be difficult, and broadloom carpeting must be laid with padding and/or tackles strips.

-Cleaning carpets is more difficult and time consuming than other types of materials.
+Cleaning carpets is far more difficult, expensive and time consuming than other types of flooring materials.

 For difficult installations (glass, granite, marble, metal, terrazzo, carpet, hardwoods, leather), it is always wiser to hire a professional rather than trying to save money by doing it yourself.
 The price of replacing materials can cost more than the price of hiring a professional.